Bread & Baked Page

 Bundt Cakes: Rich, delicious cakes that serve at least 16 slices.
 We do these flavors: Lemon or Whiskey Chocolate or Orange with Honey & Earl Grey Tea or Spicy Gingerbread, or others to order!

-Sour Cream Streusal Cakes: Beautiful 8-inch coffee cakes with different flavors: Blueberry, Orange-Scented, Chocolate Chip.
+Sour Cream Streusal Cakes: Beautiful 8-inch coffee cakes.
+Choice of different flavors: Blueberry, Orange-Scented, Chocolate Chip.
+We usually do a 6″ diameter that serves 4 people very generously, but we can easily do larger ones.

 JMHSpeculoos